AATCC 100 Fabric Testing and Claim Verification

 The AATCC 100 antibacterial test measures the ability of treated textiles to reduce bacterial populations under controlled laboratory conditions.

-Two representative microorganisms—Staphylococcus aureus and Klebsiella pneumoniae—are used as test organisms.
-The adjusted bacterial suspension is applied to both treated and untreated textile specimens.
+- Test Organisms: Two representative microorganisms — Staphylococcus aureus and Klebsiella pneumoniae — are used as test organisms.
+An adjusted bacterial suspension is applied to both treated and untreated textile specimens.

-The antibacterial efficacy of the finish is expressed as the percentage reduction or log reduction in bacterial count compared with the untreated control fabric.
-This quantifies the performance of the antimicrobial treatment in reducing viable bacteria on the textile surface.
+- Results: Antibacterial efficacy is expressed as the percentage reduction or log reduction in bacterial count compared with the untreated control fabric — quantifying the performance of the antimicrobial treatment in reducing viable bacteria on the textile surface.

 Independent Validation